TheLinuxGuy/free-unraid/performance_benchmarks.md

 ### /cache ZFS Raw-disk performance (this is my "fast cache" for mergerfs)

+**Update: 11/05/22 - After upgrade from ZFS 0.8.4 to ZFS 2.1.4 the below performance issues don't exist.**

 **NOTE: ZFS filesystem uses memory catching L2ARC and other things that may 'inflate' results**

 I have done tests on this same nvm0n1 disk and max writes are around 900MB/s (if you google for Samsung 950 256GB drives like mine you will find same benchmark results).